 Aisha advocated against relying on one source of income.
 “Sometimes businesses need to make decisions that protect the business—it is not personal,” she expressed.
 Therefore, it is crucial to adopt a secondary source of income to protect one’s own interests by taking advantage of personal interests and expertise.
 In addition, there are two kinds of individuals in the present crisis—victims who complain and allow themselves to be taken hostage by the situation, as well as those who take the opportunity to pivot and embrace the circumstance.

-Moving on to audience questions, the panelists were asked if diversifying one’s current investment portfolio was advisable.
+Moving on to audience questions, the panellists were asked if diversifying one’s current investment portfolio was advisable.
 Ken explains that diversified portfolios have proven to withstand times of crisis and therefore, promises long term accumulative returns.
 Diversification can be a sophisticated investment tool if executed correctly.
-Amelia adds that investors should determine whether they are a conservative or aggressive investor, which will help one manage their investment portfolio more effectively.
+Amelia adds that investors should determine whether they are conservative or aggressive investor, which will help one manage their investment portfolio more effectively.

 An audience member inquired about the recommended form of investment for university students, as well as the suggested percentage for dividing earnings from one's first paycheck.
-Echoing his earlier observation regarding “painless” savings, Hann advised that in this circumstance, one should save as much as they can manage, depending on the lifestyle they desire to have.
+Echoing his earlier observation regarding “painless” savings, Hann advised that in this circumstance, one should save as much as one can manage, depending on the lifestyle they desire to have.
 Likewise, Aisha emphasized that before thinking about wants and personal enjoyment, at least 20% of one’s earnings should be put away to kickstart the habit of saving.
 She elaborates that many university students and fresh graduates tend to feel overwhelmed when they first step into the workforce.
 Often the fear of not enjoying life deters them from saving.
 “Pay yourself first,” she urged.
 “Saving is a journey.”